LtvnSergey/SQL-Fresh-Segments/analysis/2_interest_analysis.md

 ---

-### 5. After removing these interests - how many unique interests are there for each month?
+### 5. Unique interests are there for each month after removing data below threshold

 ````sql
 WITH month_count AS (